TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * New class: Building;
 * Units can collide with buildings but cannot shot to them.

-v0.10.1 - 18.02.2023

-* New notebook with tabs window for future units buying mechanism.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">